SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/README.md

 14. [CustomStoppingPolicy](#customstoppingpolicy): Implements StoppingCriteriaPolicy.
 15. [CustomElitismPolicy](#customelitismpolicy): Implements ElitismPolicy.
 16. [CustomNewbornPolicy](#customnewbornpolicy): Implements NewbornPolicy.
-17. [RunNQueenOptimization](#runnqueenoptimization): This is the main class.
-Here we instantiate our ChessGA Object with all his components.
+17. [RunNQueenOptimization](#runnqueenoptimization): The main class for instantiation and optimization.

 ### [CustomGeneticAlgorithm](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/CustomGeneticAlgorithm.java):
 This class implements GeneticAlgorithm, which by extension makes it an Optimizer instance.
-In other words this class can be optimized and its results can be gathered.
+In other words, this class can be optimized and its results can be gathered.
 ````code
 public void optimize(){...}